jsam/lsf/.lsf/memory/layer2-instruction.md

 - Implementation details in requirements
 - More than 3 tests per requirement
 - Unit tests for CRUD operations
+- Mocked component tests (use E2E instead)
+- Frontend integration tests with mocked APIs (use E2E with real backend)

 ## Edge Cases